ahmedyahia3393/Trajectory_tracking/README.md

 # Trajectory planning problem for detecting radioactive sources using underwater gliders

-This work is the master's thesis of Mr. Ibrahim, Ahmed Yehia Zakaria @ Instituto Superior Tecnico.
-This work has been upgraded and published in the  [Journal of Marine Science and Engineering](https://www.mdpi.com/2077-1312/13/7/1369) in July 2025.
+This work is initially the master's thesis of Mr. Ibrahim, Ahmed Yehia Zakaria @ Instituto Superior Tecnico.
+This work has been upgraded and published in the  [Journal of Marine Science and Engineering](https://www.mdpi.com/2077-1312/13/7/1369) in July 2025 with co-authors:Francisco F. C. Rego and Éric Busvelle.

 ![results](https://github.com/user-attachments/assets/9135329c-b352-4c2e-a81e-fac08f94de52)
 *Figure: The coverage trajectory in different map cities is shown, ensuring all areas within the boundary are visited.*